Bloodgood vs Crimson Queen Japanese Maple

-Comparing two plants is always interesting because you can learn a lot of useful information.
-In addition, it helps to make the right choice and not to regret in the aftermath.
+Comparing two plants is always interesting because you can learn a lot of helpful information.
+In addition, it helps you make the right choice.

-The main difference between Crimson Queen Japanese Maple and Bloodgood is the leaves.
+QUICK ANSWER: The main difference between Crimson Queen Japanese Maple and Bloodgood is the leaves.
 Crimson Queen has much more dissected leaves and looks pretty exciting.
-Bloodgood Japanese Maple leaves are also dissected, but the lobes are larger and not dissected.
+Bloodgood Japanese Maple leaves are also dissected, but the lobes are more prominent and not dissected.

 Foliage